BUFFINGTON: Single-family detached houses under fire

 But there are problems with single-family housing that could create a groundswell of support for additional state oversight.

-For one, the cookie-cutter, cheap high-density housing being thrown up in many suburban communities may be single-family homes technically, but they might as well be multi-family, they're so close together.
-Developers that build only for cheap and quick are undermining the value of single-family housing.
+For one, the cookie-cutter, cheap, high-density housing being thrown up in many suburban communities might as well be multi-family they're built so close together.
+Developers who build only for cheap and quick are undermining the value of single-family housing.

-And there's a growing push by the old and retired and the young without children to want multi-family housing.
+And there's a growing push for multi-family housing even in rural areas.
 Not everyone wants a yard to mow.
-There is a need for townhomes and apartments and that appears to be growing.
+There is a growing trend for townhomes and apartments and that trend appears to be growing in this area.

 •••